Finding a topic:

 3. Have you seen or heard anything interesting through other media outlets?

-2. What do you want to know about sweatshops?
+What do I want to know about sweatshops?

 The economic impact of using sweatshop labor in Thailand.